Bud Brutsman: Professional background

 Brutsman has produced several shows focusing on the U.S. military.
 Some of these shows include the History of Navy SEALs, Special Operations, U.S. Customs; The Complete History of Green Berets; and Inside the Britannic.
 He was additionally approached by a group of Navy SEALs with a consultant company outside of the military, which resulted in producing several military training videos.
 His documentaries have been shown on The History Channel and Discovery Channel, and sold worldwide.

 In 2006, Brutsman and BCII created a U.S. Military corporate sponsorship program for a Marine platoon stationed in Iraq and their families back home.
 He oversaw efforts to collect exercise equipment, DVDs, magazines, and other supplies to be sent to the troops overseas, as well as organizing events and functions for the troops' families.

+Personal life

+Brutsman is married to actress and television host Adrienne Janic.